ssjgud12/fpga-vga-verilog/index.md

 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.
+The simulation is run by execuiting a testbench that drives clk,rst then looking at signals,in simulation the horizontal and vertical sync (hsync,vsync) remain stable while row[10:0],col[10:0] The signals also show vid_on active during the high display region and rgb outputs changing only when the current pixel is inside the visible area.

 <img src="https://raw.githubusercontent.com/ssjgud12/fpga-vga-verilog/main/docs/assets/images/Screenshot 2025-12-02 143329.png">